How Website Design Hacks Will Boost Web Conversions

 Smartphone usage and mobile apps outdo desktop and tablet usage when it comes to browsing, buying, etc.

-And that’s not all: Statista reveals that by the end of 2019, there will be more than 5 billion smartphone users worldwide.
+And that’s not all: Statista reveals that there will be more than 5 billion smartphone users worldwide.

 Here’s the shocker: